DataDog/hiring-engineers/answers.md

 [Back to the top](#table-of-contents)

 ### Bonus Question 2
-The graph with anomaly applied is displaying when any metric is out of range of what's expected based on historical values.
+The graph with anomaly applied is displaying when the specified metric is out of range of what's expected based on historical values.
 My particular graph is set to show anomalies outside of 3 deviations from norm.
-This could potentially help determine if/when there is something wrong as the algorithm accounts for seasonality and historical trends.
+This could potentially help determine if/when there is something going wrong or about to go wrong since the algorithm accounts for seasonality and historical trends.

 [Back to the top](#table-of-contents)